See also Savory Portobello Bread #2 for more savory goodness!

 Cover with a tightly woven towel and let rise until almost doubled, about 45 minutes.

-About 10 minutes (30 if using a baking stonbefore baking, preheat oven to 400 degrees.
+About 10 minutes before baking (30 if using a baking stone), preheat oven to 400 degrees.

 Just before baking, cut slits across the top of your loaves about ¼-inch deep.